 Algebra I is a prerequisite for all majors.
-Algebra I competency may be verified with a passing score on the College's placement test or by completion of the appropriate course.
+Competency in Algebra I may be verified with a passing score on the College's placement test or by completion of the appropriate course.
+Students must also have a grade of "C" or better in one year of high school laboratory science.